superfly/docs/laravel/the-basics/databases.html.md

 ## _MySQL in Fly.io_
 You can start with a relational-database classic: [MySQL](https://www.mysql.com/).
-You can even run it as a Fly App.
+You can even run it as a Fly App!

+In this section, you'll:
+  1. Get a reference on how to spin a MySQL Fly App
+  2. Connect to your MySQL Fly App from a Laravel Fly App
+  3. Connect to your MySQL Fly App from a local environment

 ### _Setup a MySQL application in Fly.io_
 Follow this [MySQL guide](/docs/app-guides/mysql-on-fly/) to get up and running with your MySQL application in Fly.io.